samsuh/2025-learnings/README.md

 - more discussion-style back and forth between owner/admin
 - dispute resolution if there's a conflict on satisfactory completion of tasks, or of planning.
 Initially escalate to me, but later bring it to community verifier/validator/arbitrators.
 - Call for "Expert Contribution" to bring in subject matter experts

+User Story Initiatives:
+1. if I had stock footagte and copy, having someone make Instagram ads for my gym.
+2. finding suppliers for apparel and comparing prices, MOQs etc
+3. simple tasks like tax/forms/registrations, etc that have to be done in my non-native language?
+If not doing them, finding out what needs to be done, and in what order.
+4. localization
+5. cold calling leads (maybe record the calls > transcription > maybe sentiment analysis/sales analysis)
+6. scraping emails/telephone numbers from X source